tylergneill/skrutable/manual.md

 # virāma avoidance

-For the purpose of printing Indic scripts, it's often aesthetically (albeit not scientifically) preferable to remove certain inter-word spaces and their corresponding virāmas, and to instead use ligatures.
+For the purpose of printing Indic scripts, it's often aesthetically (if not always scientifically) preferable to remove certain inter-word spaces and their corresponding virāmas, and to instead use ligatures.
 For example:

 ~~~
-“asty eva” >> (“अस्त्य् एव”) >> “अस्त्येव”
+asty eva >> ( अस्त्य् एव ) >> अस्त्येव
 ~~~

 This is the default behavior for transliterating to Indic scripts in `skrutable`.
 In the code, the regular expressions governing this can be found in `virAma_avoidance.py`, and the overall setting can be toggled in `config.py`.